hankh95/nusy-product-team/santiago-pm/tackle/questionnaires/personal-log-discovery-questionnaire.md

 - **Choices**:
   - [ ] Human developers (you)
   - [ ] AI agents (Santiago, proxies)
-  - [ ] Both humans and agents
+  - [x] Both humans and agents
   - [ ] Future team members (other humans)
   - [ ] Other: [specify]
 - **Response**:

-[USER: Select all that apply, add comments]
+[USER: as this is the personal log, this can turn into the chat history of the agent, and human developers can use it as their personal journal]

 ---